-- THE TURKEY – Turkeys don’t have any bread or pasta in them but not all turkeys are created equal.
+- THE TURKEY – Turkeys don’t have any bread or pasta in them, but not all turkeys are created equally.
 Some turkeys are injected with flavorings/preservatives containing gluten so make sure to read the label or contact the company in advance.

 - THE GRAVY – Make the gravy from turkey drippings using corn starch or gluten-free flour as the thickener.